 Bawn, K., D. Karol, S. Masket, H. Noel, and J. Zaller.
 2012.
 “A Theory of Political Parties: Groups, Policy Demands, and Nominations in American ‘Politics’” Perspective on Politics 10(3): 571-597.

+Week 10 (11/27-12/1): Contemporary Issues & Electoral Reform Monday, November 27.
 Representation.
 Do politicians respond to the policy preferences of the American public?
-Can and should we reform the Electoral College in order to implement direct control?
+Does democratic representation work?
 Readings: Page, B.J. and R.Y.
 Shapiro.
 1983.
 “Effects of public opinion on policy.”
 American Political Science Review 77: 175-190.
-Koza, J, et. al. 2006.
+PowerPoint: Coming soon Wednesday, November 29.
+Reform.
+Can and should we reform elections in order to implement direct control?
+What do attempts to reform the American electoral system look like?
+Readings: Koza, J, et. al. 2006.
 “Three Previously Proposed Federal Constitutional Amendments.”
 Every Vote Equal: A State-Based Plan for Electing the President by National Popular Vote.
 New Haven: Yale University Press.
+PowerPoint: Coming soon